Sanaa: North Yemen period

 In 1904, as Ottoman influence was waning in Yemen, Imam Yahya of the Zaydi Imams took power in Sanaa.
 In a bid to secure North Yemen's independence, Yahya embarked on a policy of isolationism, avoiding international and Arab world politics, cracking down on embryonic liberal movements, not contributing to the development of infrastructure in Sanaa and elsewhere and closing down the Ottoman girls' school.
 As a consequence of Yahya's measures, Sanaa increasingly became a hub of anti-government organisation and intellectual revolt.

-In the 1930s, several organisations opposing or demanding reform of the Zaydi imamate sprung up in the city, particularly Fatat al-Fulayhi, a group of various Yemeni Muslim scholars based in Sanaʽa's Fulayhi Madrasa, and Hait al-Nidal ("Committee of the Struggle.")
+In the 1930s, several organisations opposing or demanding reform of the Zaydi imamate sprung up in the city, particularly Fatat al-Fulayhi, a group of various Yemeni Muslim scholars based in Sanaa's Fulayhi Madrasa, and Hait al-Nidal ("Committee of the Struggle.")
 By 1936, most of the leaders of these movements were imprisoned.
 In 1941, another group based in the city, the Shabab al-Amr bil-Maruf wal-Nahian al-Munkar, called for a nahda ("renaissance") in the country as well as the establishment of a parliament with Islam as the instrument of Yemeni revival.
 Yahya largely repressed the Shabab and most of its leaders were executed following his son Imam Ahmad's inheritance of power in 1948.
-That year, Sanaa was replaced with Ta'izz as capital following Ahmad's new residence there.
+That year, Sanaa was replaced with Taiz as capital following Ahmad's new residence there.
 Most government offices followed suit.
 A few years later, most of the city's Jewish population emigrated to Israel.

 Ahmad began a process of gradual economic and political liberalisation, but by 1961, Sanaa was witnessing major demonstrations and riots demanding quicker reform and change.
 Pro-republican officers in the North Yemeni military sympathetic of Gamal Abdel Nasser of Egypt's government and pan-Arabist policies staged a coup overthrowing the Imamate government in September 1962, a week after Ahmad's death.
 Sanaa's role as a capital was restored afterward.
 Neighbouring Saudi Arabia opposed this development and actively supported North Yemen's rural tribes, pitting large parts of the country against the urban and largely pro-republican inhabitants of Sanaa.
 The North Yemen Civil War resulted in the destruction of some parts of the city's ancient heritage and continued until 1968, when a deal between the republicans and the royalists was reached, establishing a presidential system.
 Instability in Sanaa continued due to continuing coups and political assassinations until the situation in the country stabilised in the late 1970s.